TruStory/truchain/README.md

             └── types.go
 ```

 It compiles into two binaries, `trucli` (lite client) and `truchaind` (dapp chain).
 The lite client is responsible for responding to API requests from clients wanting to access or modify data on the dapp chain.
-The dapp chain is responsible for responding to requests from the lite client, including querying and storing data.
+The dapp chain is responsible for responding to requests from the lite client, such as querying and storing data.

 #### Key-Value Stores